-- A Personnel must be made aware that heat stress can occur during periods of elevated ambient temperatures, moderate to heavy workloads, and when impermeable protective clothing is in use - Personnel will be informed about the various forms of heat stress (e.g., heat cramps, heat exhaustion, heat stroke) and the symptoms of exposure which are: Heat Cramps and Heat Exhaustion: initial symptoms are cramps, faintness, dizziness or disorientation, and pale, clammy skin.
-Heat Stroke: Heat stroke is an extremely serious medical emergency with sudden onset and symptoms that include dilated pupils, dry and hot skin, loss of consciousness, and convulsions - A Initial phases of work activity must be closely monitored by the SSHO because workers may not be acclimatized to hot conditions.
+- A Initial phases of work activity must be closely monitored by the SSHO because workers may not be acclimatized to hot conditions.
 The SSHO will try to identify personnel who are more susceptible to heat exposure - Workers are responsible for observing each other and themselves for development of heat stress symptoms.
 Personnel will be encouraged to drink generous amounts of water and electrolyte replacement fluids (even if not thirsty) to prevent dehydration.
 Adequate shelter will be provided to protect personnel from direct sun exposure.
 Sufficient breaks will be provided so that personnel can remove protective clothing and cool down.
 Work/rest regimens will be adjusted as required to avoid heat stress.

-3.2.12 Cold Stress
+3.2.13 Cold Stress

 Cold stress can occur upon exposure to cold environments where there is heat loss to the body, feet, hands, and/or head.
 Primary cold stress injuries are hypothermia and frostbite.
 Cold can also adversely affect mental capabilities resulting in accidents or injuries.
 The body's initial responses to cold are: shivering, vasoconstriction, increased oxygen consumption, accelerated respiration and pulse, and increased heart output and blood pressure.
-Cold stress precautions and prevention measures include:

 Personnel will be informed about the various forms of cold stress (e.g., hypothermia, frostbite) and the symptoms of exposure, which are: